-Shannon Biss is a 26 year old Florida native who fronts Tampa band The Applebutter Express.
-Her vocal harmonies are paired together with her husband, Kyle Biss and his ukulele.
-She sang in middle and high school choir, and grew up in a musical family but didn’t start performing with a band until many years later.
-In 2007, She graduated from Johnson and Wales University with a degree in baking and pastry arts, but decided to pursue music instead.
-After about a year of performing with their former band, she and her husband, Kyle Biss, split off to form a duo, just ukulele and vocals, soon dubbing themselves The Applebutter Express.
+Florida native Shannon Biss fronts the Tampa-based Applebutter, where her vocal harmonies are paired with that of her ukulele-playing husband, Kyle Biss.
+She grew up in a musical family, singing in middle and high school choirs, but didn’t start performing with a band until many years later.
+Despite graduating from Johnson and Wales University with a degree in baking and pastry arts, she decided to pursue music instead.
+After about a year of performing with their former band, she and Kyle split off to form a duo, just ukulele and vocals, soon dubbing themselves The Applebutter Express.
 Now a 4-piece outfit, Shannon and the boys continue to spread their unique brand of feel good music across the country and soon the world.

-Kyle Biss was born in 1986 and grew up in Milwaukee, Wisconsin.
-At the age of 9, Kyle began playing drums and soon formed his first band in the 7th grade.
+Hailing from Milwaukee, Wisconsin, Kyle Biss began playing drums at the age of 9, and soon formed his first band in the 7th grade.
 After realizing the lack of string players in the area (and abundance of drummers) Kyle began exploring stringed instruments and soon the bass guitar became his instrument of choice.
 Kyle graduated from the University of South Florida with a bachelor’s degree in communications, and around that time he discovered the ukulele.
 The ukulele is traditionally a Hawaiian and Portugese instrument, but having learned to play the uke on his own, Kyle’s interpretation is anything but traditional.
-This is how he and his wife came to form The Applebutter Express.
-Their unique blend of bluegrass, funk, and classic rock teamed with the vocal harmonies created between him and his wife have made the act difficult to catogorize as anything but “delightfully unique.”
+This is how he and his wife came to form The Applebutter Express: their unique blend of bluegrass, funk, and classic rock, teamed with the vocal harmonies created between him and his wife have, make the act difficult to catogorize as anything but “delightfully unique.”

-Joe Trivette, or Joecephus, as he was dubbed after a tour stop at Nashville’s Country Music Hall of Fame, is the 27 year old fiddle player for The Applebutter Express.
-He began playing the fiddle at the age of 11, and participated in All County Orchestra and played for the Brevard Symphony Youth Orchestra in Melbourne, Florida.
-He won the Musician’s Magazine Achievement Award and the National School Orchestra Award.
-Joe met Kyle and Shannon at a party while they were recording their debut album, and the next day was in the studio with them recording fiddle tracks.
+Joe Trivette (or “Joe-cephus”, as he was dubbed after a tour stop at Nashville’s Country Music Hall of Fame) began playing the fiddle at the age of 11.
+He performed with both the All County Orchestra and the Brevard Symphony Youth Orchestra in Melbourne, Florida, and he’s the recipient of the Musician’s Magazine Achievement Award and the National School Orchestra Award.
+Joe met Kyle and Shannon at a party while the duo was recording their debut album, and the next day was in the studio with them, recording fiddle tracks.
 When not on the road with Applebutter, Joe is a private fiddle instructor; he also works as a luthier under Ken Bailey in Plant City, Florida.